-Midlife crisis is not the same as everyday stress.
+Midlife Crisis is not the same as everyday stress.
 There are occasional experiences that increase our stress as individuals.
 This could be our job or a nagging boss.
-It could be our environment or other family crises, but midlife crises are caused by events in ones life relating to: shortcomings of accomplishments in life, fear of ageing and the inevitability of death.
-I’d rather believe that midlife crisis is caused more by shortcomings of accomplishments in life.
-Short comings in life accomplishments breed the fear of ageing and subsequently the fear of dying without impacting the world.
-The symptoms of midlife crises are frustration, anxiety, fear, remorse and depression.
+It could be our environment or other family crises, but Midlife Crises are caused by events in one’s life relating to: shortcomings in accomplishments in one’s life, fear of ageing and the inevitability of death.
+I’d rather believe that Midlife Crisis is caused more by shortcomings in accomplishments.
+These Shortcomings breed the fear of ageing and subsequently the fear of dying without impacting the world.
+The symptoms of Midlife Crises are frustration, anxiety, fear, remorse and depression.
 These are great causes of such ailments as high blood pressure, stroke and most times untimely death.

-Midlife crises differ in men and women.
+Midlife Crises differ in men and women.
 That is, what constitutes crisis in a man may not be a problem in a woman and vice versa.
 It could also be a cultural thing.
-Which means a particular thing constitutes a cause of midlife crisis to some cultures.
+Which means a particular thing constitutes a cause of Midlife Crises to some cultures.
 Let us look at different areas through which midlife crises can emanate in one’s life.

-- Marriage: This is another common source of midlife crisis.
+- Marriage: This is another common source of Midlife Crises.
 In many cultures of the world, a lot of women suffer anxiety and frustration for lack of marriage.
 A younger person has little or nothing to worry about when it comes to getting a life partner.
 But a woman of 45 who’s not married cannot find it funny.
-Making the wrong marriage choice early in life can also lead to midlife crisis later in life.
+Making the wrong marriage choice early in life can also lead to Midlife Crises later in life.
 Many people are trapped in marriages they never bargained for.
 Trapped because they have a lot of excuses and reasons not to quit the marriage.
-They feel quitting the marriage might hurt their children and lead to another crisis.
-They probably did not see this coming before saying “I do”
+They feel quitting the marriage might hurt their children or other family members and lead to another crisis.
+They probably did not see this coming before saying “I do.”

-- Children: Child up bringing can be quite challenging at midlife.
-One may have reasons to regret early actions taken to train a child which turned out to have negative result.
+- Children: Child up-bringing can be quite challenging at midlife.
+One may have reasons to regret early actions taken to train a child which turned out to have negative impacts.
 Not having a child at all is a serious source of anxiety and frustration at midlife.
 Not having children early enough is also an issue.
 There are advantages in having children early in life.
 One is that they’ll grow right in your presence and you are still young.
 However, there is also disadvantage in having children early.
-It might be that you do not have what it takes in a terms of knowledge and skill to bring up the child.
-When the child grows wrongly, it becomes a source of depression.
+It might be that you do not have what it takes in terms of knowledge and skill to bring up the child.
+If the child is not properly brought up, it becomes a source of depression.
 Crisis can also emanate from the fact that at midlife, you are sandwiched between your children and your parents and if the resources are not there, your worries would increase.

 We can be happier in our midlife if we become very much aware of the impending crises associated with it.
 We can work hard to ensure they are put other control.
 I strongly believe that midlife could be prepared for just as old age is prepared for.
-If you are not there yet, build your career, set your goals and be sure they’re realist and time-bound.
+If you are not there yet, build your career, set your goals and be sure they’re realistic and time-bound.
 Do not live anything to chance; work out your relationships.
-If you’re there already, try as much as you can to separate midlife crisis from stress related anxiety.
+If you’re there already, try as much as you can to separate Midlife Crisis from stress related anxiety.
 Manage stress related anxieties through stress management mechanisms.
-Exercise very often to cater for physical changes that come with aging.
+Exercise very often to cater for physical changes that come with ageing.
 Remember you are human, you cannot be perfect.
 Be grateful for the things you have achieved.
-Discover the beauty of your transition and enjoy rather than brood on the crises.
+Discover the beauty of your transition and enjoy.
+Do not brood on the crises.